memaxwelll/KarliMonet/README.md

 |Has PWA|No|No|Yes|

 ClassicMonet has all original GIFs, Reloaded gifs, and 57 new gifs!
-We even found a now-deleted gif from CMreloaded!
+We even found a now-deleted gif from CacheMonetReloaded!

 A total of 110 more gifs than the original CacheMonet!